hummingbird-me/kitsu-tools/docs/INSTALL-DEVELOPMENT.md

  * If the page itself displays database errors, check your user's permissions
  * Alternatively just `ALTER USER yourname WITH SUPERUSER` to bypass security

-* Optionally, you can add your VM as a host so you can access the site from your host system (Windows)
- * Type `ifconfig` and copy the ip from your ethernet interface (usually `eth0`)
- * Navigate to `%systemroot%\system32\drivers\etc` on windows and edit the file `hosts`
- * Add the ip you copied and the name you want to link it on a new line: `192.168.1.38 hummingbird.cb`
- * Save the file and request the url in your webbrowser to see if it works `hummingbird.cb:3000`